thdotnet/azure-docs.pt-br/articles/cognitive-services/LUIS/luis-how-to-train.md

 ## <a name="training-date-and-time"></a>Data e hora de treinamento

-Data e hora de treinamento é GMT + 2.
+A data e a hora de treinamento são GMT + 2.

 ## <a name="train-with-all-data"></a>Treinar com todos os dados